While the V10 and V11 are outstanding products, Dyson has hidden gems lower in the totem pole.

-However, that won’t be the case if you’re getting the V7 Absolute or the Fluffy that has the Soft Roller tool.
+However, that won’t be the case if you’re getting the V7 Absolute or the Fluffy with the Soft Roller tool.

-One reason I prefer the Fluffy is it has better padding; thus, it lessens the risk of scuffing hardwood surfaces significantly.
+I prefer the Fluffy because it has better padding; thus, it lessens the risk of scuffing hardwood surfaces significantly.

 - Dyson V8 Absolute: 99.5%